SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 Exeter

 Uncertain.
-Captain of infantry company detailed to Portsmouth on "to take cannon, etc." Note: Ladd does not appear in Lamson's account but is referred to in a note in Bell's History of Exeter (with Hackett and Giddinge) quoting an account presented by Exeter to the State.
-Bell suggests that the bill (date not identified) refers to the attack on Fort William and Mary, but (depending upon its date) it is possible that it refers to the May 30/31 1775 raid on Jerry's Point.
+Captain of infantry company detailed to Portsmouth "to take cannon, etc." Note: Ladd does not appear in Lamson's account but is referred to in a bill cited in Bell's History of Exeter (which also mentions known participants Hackett and Giddinge).
+Bell suggests that the bill (date not identified) refers to the attack on Fort William and Mary, but (depending upon its date) it is possible, if less likely, that it refers to the May 30/31 1775 raid on Jerry's Point

 Bell's History of Exeter, p.
 241